-There are over 1 million active job vacancy postings in computer occupations in the United States as of March 7, 2021.
-That is close to 20 times the number of new H-1B petitions awarded in computer occupations in a typical year.
-There is not a fixed number of jobs in the economy or even within certain sectors of the economy, so a new entrant in the labor market-whether a native-born college student or a foreign-born individual in H-1B status-does not need to take a job from an incumbent worker.
+There are over 1.2 million active job vacancy postings in computer occupations in the United States as of September 6, 2021.
+That is more than 20 times the number of new H-1B petitions awarded in computer occupations in a typical year.
+There is not a fixed number of jobs in the economy or even within certain sectors of the economy, so a new entrant in the labor market-whether a native-born college student or a foreign-born individual in H-1B status does not need to take a job from an incumbent worker.
 High-skilled workers can create additional jobs for people with complementary skills.
-Research by economists Giovanni Peri, Britta Glennon and others have concluded that restrictions on H-1B visas are counterproductive.